jleslie17/CapstoneProject/README.md

 This is a work-in-progress and does not repesent a final analysis.

-Plots 1 and 2 can be found at http://rpubs.com/jleslie17
+Plots 1 and 2 can also be found at http://rpubs.com/jleslie17